-European epistemoligists, and notably the French, have contributed much to the understanding of the problem of scientific description.
+Epistemoligists have contributed much to the understanding of the problem of scientific description.
 The relationship between the "truths" of a science and the descriptive schemata or "language" used to arrive at and to describe these "truths" has broad implications for the focus and direction of that science.
 Anglo-American social scientists, being in the tradition of the British epistemologists Karl Popper and Thomas Kuhn, have largely ignored this problem of language as they tend to view the direction of science as a result of the conscious choices of scientists.
-System dynamicist have recently employed the refutationist approach developed by Popper in order to show that the method of system dynamics offers a large number and variety of "points of contact" between theories and reality which represent genuine possibilities of exposing errors in the theory (Bell and Senge, 1980), while others have employed the logic of Kuhn's paradigmism in an attempt to compare the problem-solving qualities of system dynamics and its leading competitive alternatives to modeling social systems (Meadows, 1980).
+System dynamicists have employed the refutationist approach developed by Popper in order to show that the method of system dynamics offers a large number and variety of "points of contact" between theories and reality which represent genuine possibilities of exposing errors in the theory (Bell and Senge, 1980), while others have employed the logic of Kuhn's paradigmism in an attempt to compare the problem-solving qualities of system dynamics and its leading competitive alternatives to modeling social systems (Meadows, 1980, Bell and Bell, 1980).

-The French philosophers of epistemology, such as Gaston Bachelard, Georges Canguilham and Michel Foucault, see the movement of science as relatively autonomous, proceeding by reorganizations, ruptures, mutations and inseparable from its cultural frame.
-Scientists are not the cause of scientific practice, only agents, subject to the external determinations social, economic, ideological, and political.
-Bachelard maintains that the scientist constantly comes upon epistemological obstacles which are crystallized and systemized in philosophy and which produce braking effects in scientific practice.
-The epistomelogical obstacle emerges every time a pre-existing organization of thought is threatened, that is it appears at a point where rupture with the past threatens.
+Some philosophers such as Gaston Bachelard, Georges Canguilham and Michel Foucault, see the movement of science as relatively autonomous, proceeding by reorganizations, ruptures, mutations and inseparable from its cultural frame.
+Scientists are not the cause of scientific practice, only agents, subject to the external determinations - social, economic, ideological, and political.
+Bachelard maintains that the scientist constantly comes upon epistemological obstacles which are crystallized and systemized in philosophy and which produce braking effects in scientific The epistomelogical obstacle emerges every time a practice. pre-existing organization of thought is threatened, that is it appears at a point where rupture with the past threatens.
 Its effect is to patch up, to displace the question before it is posed, to prevent the question from being posed.
 These obstacles are the perceptions, representations, values and attitudes of a given society that intervene in science through language.
 The images, metaphors, or in Bachelard's terminology "traces" present in ordinary language inhibit the progress of science as they embody a certain representation of the real, a reality offered to investigation.
 Expressions such as "the rising/setting sun", remnants from pre-Newtonian science, permeate the unconscious and result in the substitution of imaginary questions for the real questions by which a science progresses.
 Bachelard states that the dangers of metaphors for the formation of the scientific mind is that they are not always passing images; they press on towards autonomous thought.

-Michel Foucault, in the tradition of Bachelard, relates science and the discursive practice of a society at a given point in time.
+Foucault (1970) relates science and the discursive practice of a society at a given point in time.
 Science is defined by the perceptual field of a given era - what is visible and invisible, thinkable and unthinkable, stateable and unstateable.
-The objects', that will or will not acquire scientific status are dependent upon an ensemble of interlocked and hierarchially structured discursive practices.
+The objects that will or will not acquire scientific status are dependent upon an ensemble of interlocked and hierarchically structured discursive practices.
 As the discourse of a given science or discipline acquires power and status, it affects the perceptual field of other disciplines.
 It begins to function as the norm, governing attitudes with respect to real objects and problems.
+According to Foucault it is the structure and hierarchical relations of discursive practices, which he calls the discursive formation of an era, which assign the forms and limits to theory (Lecourt 1975).